senlyu/firstReactApp/README.md

-# My first create App
+# My first react App

 ## introduction?
 ### A simple project to create d3 bar chart with reactJS